prcptn/FillTheBoardFree/Privacy_policy.md

 ### Fill The Board Free app for Android

 This privacy policy governs your use of the software application Fill The Board Free (“Application”) for mobile devices that was created by prcptn.
 This privacy policy was last updated on October 10, 2019.
 Our privacy policy may change from time to time for any reason.
 If we make any material changes to our policies, we will place a prominent notice on our website or application.
-If you have any questions or concerns about our privacy policies, feel free to contact us at any time.
+If you have any questions or concerns about our privacy policies, feel free to contact us at f-it@ukr.net.

 #### What information does the Application obtain and how is it used?
 The Application does not collect or transmit any personally identifiable information about you, such as your name, address, phone number or email address.